james7132/Hourai/README.md

  * Feeds - pulls near-realtime feeds from a variety of sources, including Reddit, RSS, Danbooru, etc.
- * Music Bot - play music from YouTube, SoundCloud, and other public services.
+ * Music Bot - play music from YouTube, SoundCloud, Bandcamp, and other public services.
+(Mostly implemented)
-   (Not yet implemented)

 ---